Echtzeitsysteme/CorrectByConstructionTC-JVLC16/README.md

 3. The metamodel can be found in the package *de.tudarmstadt.maki.tc.cbctc.model*.
 The Topology Control rules of kTC (and a number of other TC algorithms) can be found in the package *de.tudarmstadt.maki.tc.cbctc.algorithms*.

-## How can I run my own simulation?
+## How can I run a sample simulation?

 1. In eclipse, open the project *simonstrator-simrunner*
 2. Navigate to *config/rkluge/launch/"